gr82morozr/codereview/README.md

 def main():
     start_time = time.time()
     config = parse_config()
-    # Compute final FROM and TO timestamps with command-line overrides.
     from_ts, to_ts = compute_overridden_timestamps(*parse_command_line_args(), config)
     config["FROM_TIMESTAMP"] = from_ts.strftime("%Y-%m-%d %H:%M:%S") if from_ts else ""
     config["TO_TIMESTAMP"] = to_ts.strftime("%Y-%m-%d %H:%M:%S") if to_ts else ""